 - Links to video (YouTube / Vimeo), if applicable

-- The winner will receive £500 and the work will be exhibited in the Constance Howard Gallery
+- The winner will receive £500 and the opportunity for the work to be exhibited in the Constance Howard Gallery.

 About Christine Risley